latenitefilms/GyroflowToolbox/README.md

 You can then apply this effect to any clips that are supported by Gyroflow.

-From the Inspector you can then click **Launch Gyroflow**, to open the Gyrflow application.
+From the Inspector you can then click **Launch Gyroflow**, to open the Gyroflow application.

 ![Screenshot](Documentation/07-install.png)